Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-**Note:** XQuery FLWOR expressions since version 3.0 support a <code>count</code> clause that can be used for counting members of a group, but that feature is not supported by eXist-db.
+**Note:** XQuery FLWOR expressions since version 3.0 support a <code>count</code> clause that can be used for counting members of a group, but that feature is not supported by eXist-db (as of version 6.0.1, the latest stable release as we write this tutorial in May 2022).

 ----

 Here’s how the facet strategy works:

 We can ask about facets in our XQuery only if we first perform a full-text query using `ft:query()`.
-In the example below we ask for all documents that contain the word ‘ghost’ anywhere at all (metadata or main content).
-Since our index (above) constructs a full-text index on the root `<TEI>` element, we can select a collection of all `<TEI>` elements in the corpus and filter it, using `ft:query()` in a predicate, to keep only those that contain the string ‘ghost’.
+In the XPath expression above we retrieve all documents in our corpus and then use the `ft:query()` function to filter them to keep only those that contain the word ‘ghost’ anywhere inside the `<TEI>` root element.
 We bind the result of this query to a variable we call `$hits`.

 ----

-**Note:** If we want to retrieve all documents without filtering on string content, we can use:
+**Note:** If we want to retrieve all documents without filtering on string content we can use an empty sequence as the second argument to the `ft:query()` function instead of an explicit string:

 ```xquery
 collection('/db/apps/pr-app/data/hoax_xml')/tei:TEI[ft:query(., ())]
 ```
-with an empty sequence as the second argument to the `ft:query()` function.

 **Note:** Because of the way that eXist-db indexed retrieval works, we must specify the documents and the predicate in the same statement.
 For example, the XPath in the snippet below is informationally identical to that of the first version, above, and also easier to read because it uses <dfn>convenience variables</dfn>.
 Unfortunately, it will not quickly or reliably produce correct results in eXist-db because it selects the documents on one line and applies the predicate on a different line: